-Roger Fleming, Co-Founder, Blue Planet Strategies
+Roger Fleming, Co-Founder And Attorney, Blue Planet Strategies

-Zack Klyver, Co-founder, Blue Planet Strategies
+Zack Klyver, Co-founder and Science Director, Blue Planet Strategies